eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

 > Optional semicolons are in fashion!
 All the kids at school are
 > doing it!

+Which of the following do you prefer:

+    shared variable
+    oneToMany column("PID")
+    synchronized
+    Person person = somePerson;

+where `shared` and `variable` are just ordinary annotations, or, alternatively:

+    shared variable
+    @oneToMany @column("PID")
+    @synchronized
+    Person person = somePerson

+where `shared` and `variable` are keywords?

 It's a choice between semicolons or the ugly `@annotation` syntax.
 You need one or the other, or your language can't be parsed.
 Languages which ditch the semicolon *have* to introduce a special punctuation